PostgREST/postgrest/docs/references/connection_pool.rst

 The retries happen immediately after a connection loss, if :ref:`db-channel-enabled` is set to true(the default).
 Otherwise they'll happen once a request arrives.

-The server reloads the :ref:`schema_cache` when recoverying.
+The server reloads the :ref:`schema_cache` when recovering.

 To notify the client of the next retry, the server sends a ``503 Service Unavailable`` status with the ``Retry-After: x`` header.
 Where ``x`` is the number of seconds programmed for the next retry.